 Financial assets and financial liabilities are recognised in the Bank's statement of financial position, where the Bank becomes a party to a contract in respect of the relevant financial instrument.
 The Bank records regular purchases and sales of financial assets and liabilities using the settlement date accounting method.
-Financial instruments acquired so, which will subsequently be measured at fair value, are accounted for in the same way as purchased instruments from the transaction time and till the settlement date.
+Financial instruments acquired so, which will subsequently be measured at fair value, are accounted for in the same way as purchased instruments from the transaction time and untill the settlement date.

 Financial assets and financial liabilities are initially recorded at fair value.
 Transaction costs directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss (FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are charged directly to profit or loss.
+Accounting principles used for the subsequent measurement of financial assets and liabilities are disclosed in the relevant accounting policies set out below.